Common Edible Plants

 Edible Wild Berries

-Mulberries can be eaten raw or as a cooked dish.
+Mulberries (pictured above) can be eaten raw or as a cooked dish.
 Mulberries also dry well for storing or eating later as a dried fruit.

 The fruit and flowers of elderberry plants are edible.
 The flowers are usually used to make tea, while the berries are often cooked down to form a syrup.
 Eaten raw, the berries can have a bitter taste, but they make an excellent syrup or base for jams.
 Elderberries contain large amounts of vitamin C.